jikuja/azure-data-factory-runtime-aci/README.md

 * Test if ACI can pull images through a VNet-integrated container registry
 * Refactor templating when Bicep support resources as module inputs and outputs
+* MSI support as soon as Windows ACI supports MSI